psu-epl/psu-epl.github.com/doc/equip/testing/ETL/index.md

 title: EPL Environmental Testing Lab
 layout: doc
 author: Jennifer Jordan
-date: 1/4/2018
+date: 25 July 2019

 ---

 ## Specifications:

 The Environmental Testing Lab is located in the basement of the Engineering Building at PSU (1900 SW 4th Ave.) in room FAB60-12.
-Here we can help with various environmental testing and data collection.
+The ETL is a separate lab space managed by the EPL with an emphasis on environmental testing and data collection.

 ## Equipment:

 {% include etlmachines.html %}

 <!---
+# NOTES FOR FUTURE EDITS

 * Thermal Vacuum Chamber:
 * Thin-Film Depositor: